Rajitha738/Rainfall-Time-Series/README.md

 ## 📂 Dataset
 - Contains weather and climate-related features.

-- Preprocessing steps include handling missing values, encoding categorical variables, and scaling.
+- Preprocessing steps include handling missing values, encoding categorical variables.

 - The dataset was split into training and testing sets for evaluation.